-This experience is no longer only reserved for astronauts, thanks to the help of a zero-gravity bed this style of mattress and frame could offer tremendous relief to those who suffer from aches and pains.
+This experience is no longer only reserved for astronauts, though.
+Thanks to the help of a zero-gravity bed, this style of mattress and frame could offer tremendous relief to those who live with aches and pains.
 If you’re curious to know what it’s all about, this guide will cover the ins and outs of zero-gravity sleeping and how you could benefit.

-Zero-gravity refers to a specific sleeping position that was originally developed by NASA.
-In preparation for a shuttle launch, astronauts were placed into a neutral body posture as a way to evenly distribute their weight and minimize the pressure on their bodies.
-This position became known as ‘Zero-G’.
+The term “zero gravity” refers to a specific position originally inspired by NASA.
+In preparation for a shuttle launch, astronauts were placed into a neutral body posture1 as a way to evenly distribute their weight and minimize the pressure on their bodies.

 The style uses a mattress and frame to position the body in a way that relieves pressure from common pain points like the lower back, hips, and shoulders.
-By minimizing the stress in these areas, the bed helps to offer a more comfortable sleeping experience.
+By minimizing the stress in these areas, the bed helps to offer a more comfortable sleeping experience and alleviate pain.

 When setting the position, you will start off laying flat on your back.
-You’ll then raise the upper and lower part of your bed so that your head and knees so that they’re slightly above your heart and stomach.
+You’ll then raise the upper and lower part of your bed so that your head and knees so that they’re above your heart and stomach.
 Lastly, you’ll want to create a slight bend for your knees with the bottom portion of the base.

 This style of sleeping might seem fancy and futuristic, but it has some substantial benefits for your health and body.